-- 9.1.
-The school has obtained a supply of spare AAIs from a pharmaceutical supplier that can be used in the case of a medical emergency for pupils who are at risk of anaphylaxis, but whose devices are not available or not working. - 9.2.
-The Head will ensure that all relevant staff members are aware of how to submit a request to the pharmaceutical supplier to purchase these AAIs and the need to include in the request: - The name of the school. - The purposes for which the product is required. - The total quantity required. - 9.3.
-The Head, in conjunction with the school appointed person, will decide which brands of AAI to purchase.
+- 10.1.
+The school has obtained a supply of spare AAIs from a pharmaceutical supplier that can be used in the case of a medical emergency for pupils who are at risk of anaphylaxis, but whose devices are not available or not working. - 10.2.
+The Head will ensure that all relevant staff members are aware of how to submit a request to the pharmaceutical supplier to purchase these AAIs and the need to include in the request:

-- 9.4.
-Where possible, the school will hold one brand of AAI to avoid confusion with administration and training; however, subject to the brands pupils are prescribed, the school may decide to purchase multiple brands. - 9.5.
+- The name of the school. - The purposes for which the product is required. - The total quantity required. - 10.3.
+The Head, in conjunction with the school appointed person, will decide which brands of AAI to purchase. - 10.4.
+Where possible, the school will hold one brand of AAI to avoid confusion with administration and training. - 10.5.
 The school will purchase AAIs in accordance with age-based criteria, relevant to the age of pupils at risk of anaphylaxis, to ensure the school adheres to the correct dosage requirements.
-These are as follows: - For pupils under age 6: 0.15 milligrams of adrenaline - For pupils aged 6-12: 0.3 milligrams of adrenaline - For staff aged 12+: 0.3 or 0.5 milligrams of adrenaline - 9.6.
-Spare AAIs are stored in the School Medical Room at the Prep School and in the Head of Nursery's Office at the Nursery. - 9.7.
-The school will arrange specialist training for staff on an annual basis where a pupil in the school has been diagnosed as being at risk of anaphylaxis. - 9.8.
-Designated staff members who are suitably trained and confident in their ability to do so will be appointed as the administers of AAIs. - 9.9.
-As part of their training, all staff members will be made aware of: - How to recognise the signs and symptoms of severe allergic reactions and anaphylaxis. - Where to find the pupil's AAI in the case of an emergency. - If using one of the School's emergency AAIs, the correct dosage amounts in correlation with the age of the pupil. - How to respond appropriately to a request for help from another member of staff. - How to recognise when emergency action is necessary. - Who the designated staff members who will administer AAIs are. - How to administer an AAI safely and effectively in the event that there is a delay in response from the designated staff members. - How to make appropriate records of allergic reactions. - 9.10.
-There will be a sufficient number of staff who are trained, and consent, to administer AAIs on site at all times. - 9.11.
+These are as follows: - For pupils under age 6: 0.15 milligrams of adrenaline - For pupils aged 6-12: 0.3 milligrams of adrenaline - For staff aged 12+: 0.3 or 0.5 milligrams of adrenaline - 10.6.
+Spare AAIs are stored in the School Medical Room at the Prep School and in the Head of Nursery's Office at the Nursery. - 10.7.
+The school will arrange specialist training for staff on an annual basis where a pupil in the school has been diagnosed as being at risk of anaphylaxis. - 10.8.
+Designated staff members who are suitably trained and confident in their ability to do so will be appointed as the administers of AAIs. - 10.9.
+As part of their training, all staff members will be made aware of: - How to recognise the signs and symptoms of severe allergic reactions and anaphylaxis. - Where to find the pupil's AAI in the case of an emergency. - If using one of the School's emergency AAIs, the correct dosage amounts in correlation with the age of the pupil. - How to respond appropriately to a request for help from another member of staff. - How to recognise when emergency action is necessary. - Who the designated staff members who will administer AAIs are. - How to administer an AAI safely and effectively in the event that there is a delay in response from the designated staff members. - How to make appropriate records of allergic reactions. - 10.10.
+There will be a sufficient number of staff who are trained, and consent, to administer AAIs on site at all times. - 10.11.
 Spare AAIs are not located more than five minutes away from where they may be required.
-The emergency anaphylaxis kit can be found at the following locations: - The School Medical Room at the Prep School - The Head of Nursery's Office at the Nursery - In trip bags where appropriate. - 9.12.
-Medical authorisation and parental consent will be obtained from all pupils believed to be at risk of anaphylaxis for the use of these spare AAIs in emergency situations.
+The emergency anaphylaxis kit can be found at the following locations: - The School Medical Room at the Prep School - The Head of Nursery's Office at the Nursery

+• In trip bags where appropriate.